agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 {% include lead_image.html %}

 I bought a standing desk recently since I am working from home three days a week.
-There were many desks that I considered, but I finally bought a [Nookdesk][nookdesk].
-It was not an easy decision because I could only find [one **real** review online][review]; all the others were press releases rewritten on a short deadline.
+I considered many desks but I finally bought a [Nookdesk][nookdesk].
+It was not an easy decision because I could only find [one **real** review online][review]; all the others were rewritten press releases.

 Luckily I had a good friend who had just bought one.
-She was happy with her Nookdesk and I bought mine on the strength of her recommendation.
+She was happy with the Nookdesk and I bought mine on the strength of her recommendation.
 In short, I am also happy with it.
-For more details, read on.
+For a complete review, read on.

 [nookdesk]: https://www.nookdesk.com/
 [review]: https://macsources.com/nookdesk-review-ordering-and-building-of-the-smart-desk-that-enhances-your-life/

-## Options and Accessories
+## Desktop and Frame

-### Desktop

 The [Nookdesk][nookdesk] has a lot of customization options.
 The desktops are offered in multiple materials from laminate up to solid bamboo.
 The desk surface is always 30″ deep with widths from 48″ to 72″.
 The desk frame comes in three colors: white, black, and grey.

-I chose a 30″ by 72″(+$200) blackwood laminate (+$100) desktop with white frame.
-The desktop is 3/4 inch thick.
+I chose a 30″ by 72″ (+$200) blackwood laminate (+$100) desktop with white
+frame.
+The desktop is 3/4″ thick.
 The wood laminate feels great; smooth with just a bit of depth from the grain.
 The white frame contrasts nicely with the black desktop.

+The desk height ranges from 23.5″ to 49″ as measured from the ground to the top of the desktop.
+This is just enough range for me as use it at 26.5″ when seated and 47.5″ when standing.

-### Storage
+## Storage

 The Nookdesk has some unique storage options.
-One option is the "upper storage" addon which I would describe as a shelf.
+One is the "upper storage" add-on which I would describe as "a shelf".
 It is mounted on the top of the desk at the back edge.
 It is 12″ deep and raised 4″ off desktop.
 I store my controller and headphones under the shelf and I put my monitors on top to bring them up to eye-level.
-The upper storage addon cost $100, but was well worth it.
+The upper storage add-on cost $100, but was well worth it.

 There is a similar "lower storage" shelf that mounts under the desk at the